Enhancing Interpretability in Deep Reinforcement Learning through Semantic Clustering: Introduction

 \section{Introduction}

-Human beings excel at summarizing and categorizing knowledge from complex tasks with large amounts of information, enabling rapid skill acquisition for better adaptation to their environment \citep{grafton2007evidence, lake2017building, banino2018vector}.
-Some applications of neural networks that simulate the human brain, have revealed semantic clustering properties.
-We use the term \emph{semantic clustering} to refer to a neural network's intrinsic ability to internally organize information based on semantic similarity.
-For example, in natural language processing (NLP), the spatial arrangement of word embeddings \citep{rong2014word2vec, pennington2014glove} mirrors semantic similarities between words, resulting in clusters of semantically related words in the embedding space.
-In computer vision (CV), semantic clustering denotes neural networks' intrinsic ability to organize visual information based on semantic similarity, improving efficiency in tasks such as image classification, clustering, segmentation \citep{park2021improving, ji2019invariant, yang2016joint, zhou2020dic}.
+Deep reinforcement learning (DRL) has been widely applied in domains such as robotics, autonomous systems, game playing, and healthcare, due to its ability to solve complex decision-making tasks \citep{DBLP:journals/ftml/Francois-LavetH18,li2023deep,shakya2023reinforcement}.
+However, the black-box nature of DRL models obscures the decision-making process, potentially leading to unforeseen risks.
+In this study, we explore semantic clustering properties to improve the interpretability of DRL models.
+We use the term \textit{semantic clustering} to refer to the process of grouping states eliciting similar agent behaviors under comparable environmental contexts (e.g., approaching a target, jumping to a higher platform in Procgen).
+Studying semantic clustering in DRL helps reveal the model's internal knowledge structure and semantic relationships between states, enhancing the interpretability and transparency of DRL models.

-While semantic clustering has been extensively explored in NLP and CV, our understanding of its implications in deep reinforcement learning (DRL) remains limited.
-This is primarily due to the complexity of DRL, characterized by its temporal dynamics and lack of direct guiding signals from supervised learning.
-The interplay of sequential decisions over time presents a challenge in capturing the evolving semantics within the framework of DRL.
-Early efforts in this domain sought to introduce \textit{external} constraints, e.g., bisimulation \citep{kemertas2021towards, zhang2020learning} and contrastive learning \citep{laskin2020curl, agarwal2021contrastive, eysenbach2022contrastive}, to construct feature spaces with distributions conducive to semantic clustering.
-In contrast to these works, we investigate whether DRL \textit{inherently} possesses the capacity to perform semantic clustering.
+Although semantic clustering has been thoroughly investigated in natural language processing (NLP)~\citep{rong2014word2vec, pennington2014glove} and computer vision (CV)~\citep{long2023pointclustering, saha2023re, park2021improving, zhou2020dic}, it remains underexplored in DRL due to the complexity introduced by temporal dynamics and the absence of direct supervised signals.
+The sequential nature of decisions in DRL further complicates the task of capturing evolving semantics.
+Early work introduced \emph{external} constraints---e.g., bisimulation \citep{kemertas2021towards, zhang2020learning} and contrastive learning~\citep{eysenbach2022contrastive, agarwal2021contrastive, laskin2020curl, DBLP:journals/corr/abs-2410-00704}---to shape feature spaces conducive to semantic clustering.
+In contrast, we focus on investigating whether DRL can \emph{intrinsically} exhibit semantic clustering capabilities.